zookeeper

 The interactions on a daily basis that you have with your animals and there is a relationship there.
 A lot of people would just see, oh it’s a lion or a tiger, but these lions know us, they trust us, they train for us, and for us it’s just like having a pet at home.
 You know we cry when they are sick and are happy when they have babies and so just being a part of their lives every day and being responsible for their care is the best part for me.

 Particularly if they’re interested in animal work, I would suggest just starting with dog walking or pet sitting in their neighborhood.
 That’s a really good way to get into the industry at a very early age and then when you get older you can become a keeper aid at the zoo and actually learn what it takes to be a zookeeper and sort of the care of exotic animals.
-Visit the National Zoo Education page (link opens in a new tab) for more information.
+Visit the National Zoo Education page for more information.

 Article Citations